gvanbo/gap_clasp_template/README.md

-# GAS_Project
+# Google App Scripts CLASP Template

-This is a template repository for Google App Script projects.
+This is a template repository for Google App Script projects using the clasp CLI interface.
+This method will let you develop App Script Projects locally.

+clasp user guide available at https://developers.google.com/apps-script/guides/clasp

+clasp repo available at https://github.com/google/clasp

 ## Getting Started